Sonic Boom: Rise of Lyric: Development

 At around the time of Synergy, Sega had signed an exclusivity contract with Nintendo in which three Sonic games would be developed exclusively for Nintendo consoles, particularly the Wii U and Nintendo 3DS due to them having recently been released.
 This included Sonic Lost World and Mario & Sonic at the Sochi 2014 Olympic Winter Games, which released in 2013 after the announcement of the deal.
 In late 2012, Sega showcased the Synergy demo to Nintendo, who agreed to include it as part of the deal.
-Sega later announced the decision to switch to the Wii U in 2013, as well as mandating a 3DS port of the game; the 3DS port eventually became Sonic Boom: Shattered Crystal, developed by Sanzaru Games.
-Sega of Japan also forced several changes, including altering the character designs to be closer to the originals, increasing the speed, and rejecting the origin storyline.
+Sega later announced the decision to switch to the Wii U in 2013, as well as mandating a 3DS port; the 3DS port eventually became Sonic Boom: Shattered Crystal, developed by Sanzaru Games.
+Sega of Japan also forced several changes, including rejecting the origin storyline.

-Further issues came when the game was being ported to the Wii U due to Cry Engine 3 not being designed to run on the system, resulting in Big Red Button receiving help from Crytek to get it working.
-Several gameplay elements were also simplified; the four-player aspect was reworked into a two-player game, while levels became more linear.
+Further problems arose when Rise of Lyric was ported to the Wii U due to Cry Engine 3 not being designed to run on the system; Big Red Button received help from Crytek to get it working.
+Several gameplay elements were also simplified due to time and budget constraints; the four-player cooperative aspect was reworked into a two-player game, while levels became more linear.
 At the same time, a separate Sonic television series was being produced, however eight months before release, Sega gave the producers full control over the game's setting and forced the developers to make further changes to the world; Knuckles was made more dimwitted, many filler cutscenes were added in an attempt to explain the story, and the Ancient's role in the story was reduced greatly.
+Towards the end of development in July 2014, upwards of 50 developers left the project due to their contracts not being renewed.

-Other elements removed from the game included Chao, a ring-banking system, and a biplane segment between Sky Citadel and Lyric's Lair.
+Other cut elements included Chao, a ring-banking system, and a biplane segment between Sky Citadel and Lyric's Lair.
 The game was renamed to Sonic Boom due to Sega wanting to make the brand global, and Synergy losing its original meaning by the end of development.
-Bob Rafei later stated that they had added too many mechanics early on into development and that it led to its later development difficulties, something Sega of America producer Stephen Frost agreed with.
 British composer Richard Jacques composed the music.
 Jacques was selected for his experience with Sonic games including Sonic 3D Blast, Sonic R, and Sonic & All-Stars Racing Transformed.